 The priestess says, “No one will pay you any mind while that illusion is up, and it’s good until the candles burn down.”

-I hear the exhaustion in her voice and guess that this is the end of what she can do for me, even if she were willing to help more.
+The exhaustion in her voice tells me this is the end of what she can do for me, even if she were willing to help more.

 I look at the candles.
 They’re not very tall.